 At Stockton Students, we offer student-only private accommodation that helps like-minded individuals in similar situations find each other and create lasting friendships.

-We have over 10 years of experience helping students, like yourself, find affordable yet comfortable student housing in which you can feel safe and secure.
+We have over 10 years of experience helping students, like yourself, find affordable, modern, comfortable and high-quality student housing where you can feel safe and secure.

 If you graduate with an undergraduate degree or master’s degree and continue to study, you’ll still be considered a student and can still live in student accommodation.
 If you choose to start your career as a professional in your chosen industry instead of studying, you’ll be considered a ‘non-student’.

-Typically yes, but there are some exceptions.
-Student halls of residence, however, are typically reserved exclusively for university students.
+Typically, yes, but there are some exceptions.
+Some providers allow non-students and students to live together, but student halls of residence are typically reserved exclusively for university students.

-It may differ from university to university, but usually, university-managed halls of residence are saved for full-time undergraduate or postgraduate students.
-Part-time enrolled students can choose from a wide range of private accommodations for students (flats or houses).
+It may differ from university to university, but usually, university-managed halls of residence are reserved for full-time undergraduate or postgraduate students.
+Part-time enrolled students can choose from a wide range of private accommodations for students, including apartments or houses.

 Professionals can sometimes live in student accommodation; it just depends on the type of accommodation and the rules set by the landlord.
 Unlike students, professionals will need to pay council tax for rental accommodation, which must be accounted for.